THTC Earns The Joint Commission's Gold Seal of Approval

 DENNISON—Trinity Hospital Twin City today announced that it has earned The Joint Commission’s Gold Seal of Approval® for Hospital Accreditation by demonstrating continuous compliance with its performance standards.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization’s commitment to providing safe and effective patient care.

-Trinity Hospital Twin City and its hospital-owned group medical practice, Trinity Medical Group, underwent a rigorous, unannounced on-site survey in December, 2014.
+Trinity Hospital Twin City and its hospital-owned group medical practice, Trinity Medical Group, underwent a rigorous, unannounced on-site survey in December, 2014 and again in October, 2017.
 During the review, a team of Joint Commission expert surveyors evaluated compliance with hospital standards related to several areas, including emergency management, environment of care, infection prevention and control, leadership, and medication management.
 Surveyors also conducted on-site observations and interviews.

 The Joint Commission has accredited hospitals for more than 60 years.
 More than 4,000 general, children’s, long-term acute, psychiatric, rehabilitation and specialty hospitals currently maintain accreditation from The Joint Commission, awarded for a three-year period.
 In addition, approximately 360 critical access hospitals maintain accreditation through a separate program.